About our school

 How long has the school been around?

 Established on the current site close to station pier on Port Phillip in 1889, it continues its long and proud practice of providing a broad quality education to meet the needs of our culturally diverse mix of students.
-Its historical aspect has resulted in a very strong community links spanning generations.
+Its historical aspect has resulted in very strong community links spanning generations.

 How many students are at PMPS?